ChrisW-priv/PersonalVault/notes/LLM Presentation (EXAM).md

 * First, was designing and deploying the system reliably to the cloud.
 While the implementation was familiar, the nature of cloud forced me to adapt to different pattern of problem solving.
 * Secondly, Ensuring LLM responses are trustworthy and free from hallucinations was difficult as LLM is a fundamentally a probabilistic model.
 * Also, Debugging issues in a deployed asynchronous environment was especially tough.
-* Lastly, I had to conduct a lot of *experimentation on system performance* to make sure everything runs smoothly, but also optimise results, which was not trivial due to scale.
+* Finally, I had to conduct a lot of *experimentation on system performance* to make sure everything runs smoothly, but also optimise results, which was not trivial due to scale and cloud deployment.

+I **was** able to overcome those issues and on **this** slide you can see a high level view of the final architecture

 ---

 ### **Slide 7 – Deployed Architecture**

-> Here’s a high-level view of the deployed architecture:

 * The user interacts with some frontend be it web or mobile, could be a smartwatch.
 * Requests from the frontend are sent to an exposed Django server hosted as Cloud Run service.